Dorm room organization can be a daunting task when you’re not even sure where to begin…

 If your room is already a giant mess and it gives you a headache to even think about cleaning it, start by taking it just one thing at a time.

-Try cleaning and sorting a small area each day, or work in short bursts.
+Try cleaning and sorting a small area each day or working in short bursts.
 I’m sure you’ll be able to have it all done in a very reasonable amount of time.